cl-hash-util

 (setf loc (string-upcase loc))

-The first parameter is a list of keys.
-With-keys will reference the keys in the hash table provided as the second parameter.
-With-keys will attempt to convert each key into a symbol in the current package, binding the hash table value to it during body execution.
+The first parameter is a list of keys that with-keys will reference in the hash table provided in the second parameter.
+With-keys will attempt to convert each key into a symbol, binding the hash table value to it during body execution.
 String keys are upcased before conversion to symbols.

-If you don't want with-keys to guess at a symbol, supply a list - (symbol key) - in place of the key, as in (loc "location") above.
+If you don't want with-keys to guess at a symbol for a key, supply a list - ( ) - in place of the key, as in (loc "location") above.

 Collecting-hash-table